Anglican Catholic Church of Canada: Traditional worship and morality

 The founding members of the Anglican Catholic Church of Canada were dissatisfied with decisions made by the Anglican Church of Canada (ACC) to confer priestly ordination upon women and to make liturgical reforms that would evolve into the Book of Alternative Services.
 The ACCC continues to maintain an all-male clergy and recently has criticised what it considers to be the parent church's increasing acceptance of homosexuality.
 The church uses the 1962 Book of Common Prayer exclusively and rejects the possibility of remarriage after divorce.

 Structure

 The ACCC has parishes and missions throughout Canada.
 Most ACCC congregations are small, but the church continues to experience growth, particularly in the larger centres.
-The first bishop of the ACCC was Bishop Carmino de Catanzaro, who served until his death.
+The first bishop of the ACCC was Bishop Carmino de Catanzaro, who served until his death in 1983.
 The successive bishops, in order, were Bishop Alfred Woolcock, Bishop Robert Mercer, and Bishop Peter Wilkinson.
 In March 2013, the Very Reverend Shane Janzen was consecrated fifth diocesan and metropolitan bishop in Victoria, British Columbia.
 On November 1, 2014, the ACCC created two dioceses, one for the Western Canada (Diocese of Canada West) and one for the East (Diocese of Canada East), each with its own Bishop Ordinary.
+On October 14, 2016, the college of bishops elected Archbishop Shane B. Janzen as the third primate of the Traditional Anglican Communion.